bobthemighty/codefiend-site/content/deploying-lambda-with-esbuild-and-terraform/index.md

 terraform -chdir=infra \
 	apply -var package_filename=/home/bob/code/play/esbuild2/build/package.zip

-Terraform used the selected providers to generate the following execution plan.
+terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols:
   + create